-In this 13 February 2011 episode of Q&A Webcast, Dr. Diana Hsieh answered six questions on compromise in relationships, the libertarian party, long-ago stolen property, abandonment of property, gossip, moral advice, and more in an hour-long broadcast.
-Greg Perkins of Objectivist Answers was the audio co-host.
+In the live broadcast of Philosophy in Action Radio on Sunday, 13 February 2011, I answered questions on compromise in relationships, the Libertarian Party, long-ago stolen property, abandonment of property, gossip, moral advice, and more.
+Greg Perkins of Objectivist Answers was my co-host.

 Listen Now